jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ISIS release process chjanges depending on the type of release:

-* **RC**: Release Cadidate, new feature releases (e.g. going from `8.0`->`8.1` or `8.5`->`9.0`) are released first as RCs.
+* **RC**: Release Candidate, new feature releases (e.g. going from `8.0`->`8.1` or `8.5`->`9.0`) are released first as RCs.
 * **LR**: Live Release, if no changes are suggested for the RC after a month, we do a LR from the RC.
 * **LTS**: Long Term Support, the previous major release is supported for a year in LTS.
-It only recieves bug fixes, no feature adds.
+It only receives bug fixes, no feature adds.

 ### 1. **Check current test failures**

 Check the [AWS CodeBuild test results](https://us-west-2.codebuild.aws.amazon.com/project/eyJlbmNyeXB0ZWREYXRhIjoiNDJNZ2MxbHFKTkwxV1RyQUxJekdJY3FIanNqU29rMHB4Nk1YUzk4REIrZUZDeEtEaW9HQlZ1dTZOSHpML2VUTGVDekYydmVFcU9sUHJKN20wQzd1Q0UzSzJscnB0MElDb1M3Ti9GTlJYR1RuMWJTV3V1SkJTa3NoYmc9PSIsIml2UGFyYW1ldGVyU3BlYyI6IjF3U2NTSGlDcEtCc29YVnEiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D) for whatever branch you plan to release.
-If false positives are suspected, at least two contributing devlopers need to agree before moving forward.
+If false positives are suspected, at least two contributing developers need to agree before moving forward.

 !!!
 Success "Step 1 Complete"